ohn0/youtube-livechat-scraper/README.md

 - Once the scrape is completed, you can call ouputMessages() to get a dictionary with all the scraped data.
 - You can all save the scraped data as a JSON to a fill by calling the writeToFile method passing the OUTPUT_JSON constant

-* example.py has a working example which saves the json data to a text file.
+* example.py has a working example which saves the data to different formats